MarkMichon1/BitGlitter-Python/README.md

 In closing, know the environment the video will be used in to ensure success in reading it.
 And fortunately, the ability to finely control the stream to accomodate the environment is not just possible, but simple.  :)

-# Acknowledgements
+### Acknowledgements
-Thank you to Tanmay Mishra for giving me guidance during planning of the library, as well as its initial development.
-A big thank you to Jack Robison as well for his continued wisdom.
+Thank you to [Tanmay Mishra](https://github.com/tmishra3) for giving me guidance during planning of the library, as well as its initial development.
+A big thank you to [Jack Robison](https://github.com/jackrobison) as well for his continued wisdom.

 **The third party libraries that make BitGlitter possible:**

 + `bitstring` - Bit manipulation
 + `cryptography` - Cryptographic functions
-+ `ffmpeg-python` - Video rendering and output
++ `numpy` - Formatting frames as high performance array during read()
-+ `opencv-python` - Video loading and frame manipulation
++ `opencv-python` - Video loading, frame rendering, scanning and frame manipulation.
-+ `Pillow` - Frame creation and output, as well as loading images and reading pixel values
++ `SQLAlchemy` - Managing all persistent data

 # MIT License
 © 2021 - ∞ Mark Michon